6. Aquaman (2018)

 An inconsequential universe offering by design, The Suicide Squad doesn’t quite hit as hard as some of the films to come, but its relatable misfit heroes and message of finding comfort in finding yourself – as well as some truly rib-shaking comedy – place this James Gunn film only just above James Wan’s Aquaman.

 There may be a lack of continent-hopping fun and never-before-seen film techniques, but The Suicide Squad earns points for being the appropriate opposition to the comic book movie status quo, a tag that each DCEU film should be looking to earn.

 Recommended for you: James Gunn Directed Movies Ranked

 4. Zack Snyder’s Justice League (2021)

-Free from the confines of a theatrical release runtime, Snyder’s four hour epic brings gravitas to the central Justice League narrative and is by far the best of Snyder’s DCEU trilogy.
-In this 2021 version of Justice League, each hero is properly catered for, their powers essential to the narrative and their group dynamics entertaining.
-In many ways, Zack Snyder’s Justice League is pure wish fulfilment for fans of DC’s reputably darker comic book output, but it misses out on the top three here for having little by the way of threat to its central heroes and for operating with an at times heavy assumption that those watching the film are entrenched in DC superhero lore and the many characters that adorn the pages of DC comic books.
+Free from the confines of a theatrical release runtime, Snyder’s four hour epic brought gravitas to the central Justice League narrative and is by far the best of Snyder’s DCEU trilogy.
+In this 2021 version of Justice League, each hero was properly catered for, their powers essential to the narrative and their group dynamics entertaining.
+In many ways, Zack Snyder’s Justice League was pure wish fulfilment for fans of DC’s reputably darker comic book output, but it misses out on the top three here for having little by the way of threat to its central heroes and for operating with an at times heavy assumption that those watching the film are entrenched in DC superhero lore and the many characters that adorn the pages of DC comic books.